jrhoun/liferay-learn/docs/commerce/2.x/en/user-guide/catalog/introduction-to-managing-inventory.md

 Liferay Commerce provides the tools to manage product inventory for merchants with a single store, to organizations with multiple warehouses and stores.
 Store administrators can use these features to maintain quantities for sales and handle shipments to complete orders.

-There are several key features used in managing inventory: Warehouses, Availability Estimates, Low Stock Activity, and the ability to set inventory by warehouse.
+There are several key features used in managing inventory: Warehouses, Availability Estimates, Low Stock Actions, and the ability to set inventory by warehouse.

 ## Warehouses